WebAssembly/spec/md-proto/WebAssembly.md

 **Validation** clause, it is validated according to that clause, otherwise [generic instruction validation](#generic-instruction-validation) is performed.

-Finally, if the function signature has a return type, a type is popped from the type stack and required to match the return type.
+Finally, for each type in the function's return list, a type is popped from the type stack and required be the same.
 The type stack and the control-flow stack are then both required to be empty.
 If no failures were detected anywhere in the function, function validation is successful.

 > The control-flow stack's limit values effectively mark region boundaries in the type stack.
 Regions are required to be nested, and each region's limit value